 Getting comprehensive insights from stakeholders into how they feel the project process went is invaluable for future projects.
 If they felt confused at various points or struggled to find key resources when they needed to access them, this can be addressed in the future.

-Project requirements aren’t just important for ensuring the success of a project and keeping stakeholders happy; they’re crucial for creating a tighter process and keeping projects running smoothly at all times.
+Project requirements aren’t just important for ensuring the success of a project and keeping stakeholders happy; they’re crucial for creating process documentation and keeping projects running smoothly at all times.

 Project requirements from start to finish